6.5 PRC vs. 6.5 Creedmoor: 6.5mm Long Range Battle

-Keep reading to discover which caliber dominates the distances best because the results will surprise you.
+Keep reading to discover which cartridges dominates distances better.
+The results ... might just surprise you.

 Cartridge Specs

-The biggest difference between the two cartridges is that the 6.5 PRC has a larger case, which holds more powder and increases the pressure but decreases the barrel life of your rifle.
-The 6.5 PRC is very similar to the 6.8 Western if you're familiar with the size of that round.
+The biggest difference between the two cartridges is that the 6.5 PRC has a larger case, which holds more powder, increases pressure, and shortens barrel lifespan.
+The 6.5 PRC is similar to the 6.8 Western, which, uncoincidentally, is another powerful long-range round.

-If you're looking for even higher case capacity, check out the 26 Nosler compared to the 6.5 PRC.
+If you're looking for even higher case capacity, check out the 26 Nosler.
+Its case is over 50% more capacious than the 6.5 PRC's.

-Since both of these rounds were developed for the same reasons, it's no surprise the cartridge specs are incredibly comparable, much like the 260 Rem vs 6.5 Creedmoor.
+Since both of these rounds were developed for the same reasons, it's no surprise their specs are similar (not unlike 260 Rem vs. 6.5 Creedmoor).

-Less recoil is what most shooters, myself included, prefer because it allows us to be more accurate and reduce flinching in anticipation of the recoil.
+Less recoil is what most shooters (myself included) prefer.
+It allows us to be more accurate and avoid flinching in anticipation of recoil.
+Firing is also a lot more comfortable when the first shot doesn't put a big bruise on your shoulder.

 So, which round has less recoil?

-The 6.5 PRC impacts your shoulder with 21.6 ft-lbs of recoil.
-However, the 6.5 Creedmoor has 17 ft-lbs of free recoil.
+The 6.5 PRC impacts the shoulder with 21.6 ft-lbs of recoil.
+The 6.5 Creedmoor has hits significantly softer, with only 17 ft-lbs of free recoil.

-When shooting them side-by-side, you probably won't notice much difference, but the 6.5 Creedmoor takes an early lead.
+You probably wouldn't notice much difference while firing the rounds side by side.
+Even so, the 6.5 Creedmoor takes an early lead.

 Trajectory

 The trajectory is the bullet's flight path to the target.
-At close ranges, it's a relatively flat line; however, as we increase the distance from the target, it begins to look like an arch.
+At close ranges, it's a relatively flat line; as we increase the distance to the target, it increasingly resembles an arch.

 The bullet's trajectory plays a vital role in long-distance accuracy.
-I've never met someone who prefers shooting a round with more arch over a flat-shooting bullet.
+I've never met someone who prefers firing a bullet with a steeply arching trajectory over a flatter one.

-A flat trajectory allows you to compensate less for bullet drop, allowing you to be more accurate with less math.
+A flat trajectory allows you to compensate less for bullet drop.
+More accuracy.
+Less math.
+Very nice.

-Out to 500 yards, these rounds are basically identical.
-However, the 6.5 PRC has a slightly flatter trajectory.
+Out to 500 yards, these rounds' performance is virtually identical, with the 6.5 PRC having a slightly flatter trajectory.

-It's when we pass 500 yards that the 6.5 PRC drastically outperforms the 6.5 Creedmoor.
+It's when we pass 500 yards that the 6.5 PRC begins to drastically outperform the 6.5 Creedmoor.

-Since we're looking to name the dominator of the distances, the 6.5 PRC wins this category thanks to its flatter trajectory at extended ranges.
+If we're looking to name the "Dominator of the Distances," the 6.5 PRC take it with its flatter trajectory at extended ranges.

 Accuracy